2026 Kennedy Space Center & Cape Canaveral Launch Schedule

 Upcoming Kennedy Space Center and Cape Canaveral Launches in 2026

 The table below focuses on upcoming launches from Kennedy Space Center and Cape Canaveral Space Force Station that still belong in the active 2026 planning window.
-Launches are listed from earliest upcoming to latest upcoming.
+It has been tightened to named Florida missions that can be supported from current NASA, ULA, Kennedy Space Center Visitor Complex, and specialist launch-schedule sources.

 Longer-Range Planned Kennedy Space Center and Cape Canaveral Launches